adl/seminator-docker/README.md

    [...]
    ```

-3. Piping some input to a command that is in the docker image
+3. Piping some input from outside the container to a command that is inside the docker image

    For instance, assuming you have Spot's `ltl2tgba` installed on your machine (or any other producing automata in the HOA format), you may redirect its output to the containerized version of `seminator` as follows: